divyankachaudhari/divyankachaudhari.github.io/resume.md

 ---
 # Divyanka Chaudhari

 I highly suggest you to look around this website and follow the pages linked on the sidebar to know me better.
-I’ll be returning as a SWE intern at Google in Summer’22.

 <div id="webaddress">
   <a href="https://divyankachaudhari.github.io/about/"><i class="fas fa-home"></i> divyankachaudhari.github.io</a> -